Kusanagri/Tic-Tac-Toe-Game-on-C/README.md

 # Tic-Tac-Toe-Game-on-C
-A tic tac roe game is built on C without graphics
+A tic tac toe game is built on C without graphics